-A UNIT CLASS All Portfolios (except the Principal NextGen Savings Po ncipal Plus Portfolio and the gs Portfolio) Principal Plus Portfolio olio NextGen Savings Portfolio Up-front Selling Compensation 1 Ongoing Compensation 2 Up-front Selling Compensation 1 Ongoing Compensation 2 0.25% 0.25% 0.00% 0.25% 0.00% 0.125%
+A UNIT CLASS All Portfolios (except the Principal NextGen Savings Po Plus Portfolio and the ortfolio) Principal Plus Portfo olio NextGen Savings Por tfolio Up-front Selling Compensation Ongoing Compensation Up-front Selling Compensation Ongoing Compensation Up-front Selling Compensation Ongoing Compensation 0.25% 0.25% 0.00% 0.25% 0.00% 0.125%

-^{1.} Expressed as a percentage of the Contribution amount.
+1. Expressed as a percentage of the Contribution amount.
 If the Financial Intermediary is Merrill, the Select Series Distributor will not pay Merrill this amount except on the BlackRock Portfolios (excluding the iShares Portfolios).

-^{2.} Expressed as an annual percentage of the average daily net assets invested in the A Unit Class in an Account.
+2. Expressed as an annual percentage of the average daily net assets invested in the A Unit Class in an Account.
 Ongoing compensation is paid to the Financial Intermediary immediately upon a Contribution.
 Amounts shown are paid to Financial Intermediaries.
 Amounts shown for the NextGen Savings Portfolio are paid to Financial Intermediaries, but are not paid by the NextGen Savings Portfolio